 The Museo Juan El Corral houses a 496 object collection of colonial art and ethnographic artifacts.
 One of the more historical pieces is a table on which the dictator Juan del Corral signed the Act of Independence of Antioquia in 1813.
 (Open Monday, Tuesday, Thursdays and Fridays from 9:00 to noon and 2:00 to 5:30.
 Saturdays, Sundays and Festivals 10:00 to 5:00.
 Closed Wednesdays.)

 How to Get to Santa Fe de Antioquia

 Drive: If you can, drive or hire a driver to take you and a few friends.
 The cost works out more than the bus ride, but gives you the flexibility to explore a few other noteworthy sites in and around Santa Fe.

 Bus: Buses to Santa Fe depart frequently from the Northern Bus Terminal in Medellín located next to the Caribe Metro Station on Line A. Tickets should cost around 12,000 to 15,000 COP one way.
 Also, we have a guide to the Medellín bus terminals.

 Take A Tour: If you are short on time, or just feeling a little bit lazy, then an organized tour is a great way to get to Santa Fe.
 Several operators in Medellín offer tours including Medellin City Tours, Land Adventure Travel and Black Diamond.

 Where to Stay?
 If you decide to make your trip more than a day trip, Santa Fe has several lodging options.
 Two highly rated hotel options are Hotel Mariscal Robledo and Hotel Porton del Sol.
-And two hostel options are Green Nomads Hostel and Monkey Hostel.
+And a hostel option is Green Nomads Hostel.

 The Pueblos Near Medellín